 where the time-dependent behavior of the off-diagonal terms depends on the decoherence factor

 where $\langle \, \bullet \, \rangle = \hbox{Tr}[\bullet\,\varrho_B]$ is the average over the thermal state of the bath $\varrho_B$.
-The decoherence factor $ \Gamma(T,t) $ in the above equation, depends on the temperature and on the spectral distribution of the coupling frequencies of the bath, the latter being quantified by the spectral density $J(\omega)$.
-The spectral density, in the continuous limit of the bath modes and for ohmic-like distributions, is given by
+The decoherence factor $ \Gamma(T,t)$ depends on the temperature and on the spectral distribution of the coupling frequencies of the bath, which is quantified by the spectral density $J(\omega)$.
+The spectral density, in the continuous limit of the bath modes and for Ohmic-like distributions, is given by

-where $ \omega_c $ is the cutoff frequency and $ s $ is the the ohmicity parameter, which allows to classify the structured environment into three main classes, i.e. sub-ohmic ($ s<1 $), ohmic ( $ s=1$) and super-ohmic ($ s>1 $).
+where $ \omega_c $ is the cutoff frequency and $ s $ is the the Ohmicity parameter, which allows to classify the structured environment into three main classes, i.e. sub-Ohmic ($ s<1 $), Ohmic ( $ s=1$) and super-Ohmic ($ s>1 $).
 The corresponding decoherence factors are, thus, given by